sadiul-hakim/HK_learn_spring_batch/Inter_Project/README.md

 ***By default, in case of failure, Step starts from the same point where it was failed.
 But if the execution is needed to be started from the beginning we can set `.saveState(false)` on ItemReader.***

+# Life Cycle

+***Spring Batch gives us functionality to do something before/after job execution or before/after step execution.
+We can use `JobExecutionListener,StepExecutionListener and .listener()` on JobBuilder/StepBuilder to do these kind of things.
+Also, There are Annotations like `@BeforeJob/@BeforeStep And @AfterJob/@AfterStep`***